History of Falcon

 1929 - The Beginning

-Falcon started in 1929 in Amsterdam, the capital of the Netherlands.
-The location of the factory on the Valkenweg gave the brand its name: 'Falcon'.
+Falcon began in 1929 in Amsterdam, the capital of the Netherlands.
+The location of the factory on Valkenweg gave the brand its name: 'Falcon'.

-In the early years, Falcon developed raincoats with the sole purpose of keeping people dry and warm.
-The first line of raincoats that was launched proved to be a great success.
-'Falcon' quickly became a household name when it came to raincoats.
+In its early years, Falcon developed raincoats solely for the purpose of keeping people dry and warm.
+The first line of raincoats launched proved to be a resounding success.
+"Falcon" quickly became a household name for raincoats.

 1930s - First Success

-In the 1930s, Falcon took its first steps in producing more than just functional raincoats.
-A fashion designer from Berlin was brought in to develop a line of trendy women's coats.
-Being 'weatherproof' was still the most important feature of Falcon coats, but design, colour and choice of fabric became almost as important.
+In the 1930s, Falcon took its first steps toward producing more than just functional raincoats.
+A Berlin fashion designer was hired to develop a line of trendy women's coats.
+Weatherproofing was still the most important characteristic of Falcon coats, but design, color, and fabric selection became almost equally important.

 November 1942

-The Second World War brought hard times for the Dutch.
-For Falcon, one of the darkest pages in history was when German soldiers deported 367 Jewish employees in November 1942.
-They were sent to concentration camps together with their relatives.
+World War II brought difficult times for the Dutch.
+For Falcon, one of the darkest chapters in its history was when German soldiers deported 367 Jewish employees in November 1942.
+They were sent to concentration camps along with their families.
 Most of them never returned.
 In the years after the war, Falcon had to rebuild the company.
-The factory was empty, the machines needed repair, good fabric was not available and, worst of all, the employees were gone.
+The factory was empty, the machines needed repair, good fabric was unavailable, and, worst of all, the employees were gone.

 1950s - The Revival

 The 1950s marked a period of revival for Falcon.
-A new line of men's coats was launched, designed according to the latest fashion trends, just like the women's collection.
-Falcon launched a major advertising campaign and became very successful again.
+A new line of men's jackets was launched, designed according to the latest fashion trends, just like the women's collection.
+Falcon launched a major advertising campaign and was once again very successful.
 The popularity of the new products spread far beyond the Dutch borders.
-Falcon coats were sold all over Europe and beyond.
+Falcon jackets were sold throughout Europe and beyond.

 80's - Ski and Sportswear Expansion

-In the 1980s, Falcon took a big step and started developing more than just rain jackets.
+In the 1980s, Falcon took a major step and began developing more than just raincoats.
 The company designed a complete line of high-performance ski and sportswear.
-Protecting people from the harshest weather conditions remains the main goal of Falcon clothing, but fashion design plays an almost equally important role.
-Falcon stands for modern ski and sportswear, designed to keep people warm and dry, no matter what they do or where they go.
+Protecting people from the harshest weather conditions remains the primary goal of Falcon clothing, but fashion design plays an almost equally important role.
+Falcon stands for modern ski and sportswear, designed to keep people warm and dry, whatever they do or wherever they go.